jrashdi/MS-720-Microsoft-Teams-Voice-Engineer/Instructions/Labs/LAB_AK_03_manage_teams_voice_environment.md

 8. The **Waiting on activation page** will show the Teams IP Phone’s MAC address and location.
 Select the MAC address from the list, then select **Generate verification code**

 **Since there are no physical phones to connect to the lab environment, the lab is complete here.
 The steps below are strictly informational to demonstrate the remainder of the process.
-You may now proceed to the next task.**
+You may now proceed to the next task**.

 9. On the Teams IP Phone, select **Settings,** then choose **Provision phone**